 - 22 or higher in math (valid for 2 years from test date).

-Placement testing is not required if you received the following SAT scores:
+Placement testing is not required if you received the following SAT scores (valid for 5 years):

 Placement testing may also be required to fulfill prerequisites for courses other than English or math (ie: science or foreign language courses).